LinuxCafeFederation/awesome-android/README.md

 - [OctoDroid](https://github.com/slapperwan/gh4a) - Github client for Android.

 ### Other

+- [AL-chan](https://zend10.github.io/AL-chan/) - It is an unofficial Android client for AniList.
 - [Codec Info](https://github.com/Parseus/codecinfo) - Detailed listing of multimedia codecs on your Android device - with no ads!
 - [CPU Info](https://github.com/kamgurgul/cpu-info) - Provides information about device hardware and software.
 - [EtchDroid](https://f-droid.org/en/packages/eu.depau.etchdroid/) - Helps you with writing ISO images and creating bootable USB drives, no root required.
 - [Exodus](https://github.com/Exodus-Privacy/exodus-android-app) - Tracker finder for a particular Android application.
+- [MoeList](https://github.com/axiel7/MoeList) - Unofficial MAL (MyAnimeList) client.
+With this app you can easily track, rate, organize and discover new Anime & Manga.
 - [Termux](https://github.com/termux/termux-app) - Termux is an Android terminal emulator and Linux environment app.

 ## Tools